Modular curves and their pseudo-analytic cover

-The theory resulting from Langlands' Conjecture proves uniqueness of so called {\em canonical models of Shimura varieties}.
+theory of {\em canonical models of Shimura varieties} resulting from Shimura's Conjecture which was developed by G.Shimura, P.Deligne and others.
 This involves an advanced theory of complex multiplication and Artin's reciprocity map.
 The results allow one to identify the action of $\Aut\, \C$ on a single CM-point (that is the Galois orbit of the point), see \cite{Milne0}, 12.8.
 We need a stronger result: our paper \cite{Append} goes further and identifies the action of $\Gal(\Q(\mathrm{CM}):\Q)$ on $\tilde{\HH}(\mathrm{CM}),$ at the same time describing all the relations between CM-points.
 One of the interesting model-theoretic forms of the main result of \cite{Append} is that {\em the field $\Q(\mathrm{CM})$ as a structure is $L_{\omega_1,\omega}$-bi-interpretable with a certain structure formulated purely in terms of the ring $\A_f$ of finite adeles over $\Q.$}

-Theorem \ref{MainAddend} in section~\ref{section4} below formulates the main result of \cite{Append} in the form suitable for the current purposes.
-In particular, for a certain locally modular structure of trivial type on the set $\tilde{\HH},$ which we term $\tilde{\HH}^\mathrm{Pure},$ the theorem states: